NVlabs/FasterViT/README.md

 ```
 Note that the above model is intiliazed from the original ImageNet pre-trained FasterViT with original resolution of 224 x 224.
 As a result, missing keys and mis-matches could be expected since we are addign new layers (e.g. addition of new carrier tokens, etc.)

-We can simply test the model by passing a dummy input image.
+We can test the model by passing a dummy input image.
 The output is the logits:

 ```python
 >>> import torch